janoleko/RTMBdist/README.md

 library(RTMBdist)
 ```

-Let’s do numerical maximum likelihood estimation (MLE) with a `gumbel`
+Let’s do numerical maximum likelihood estimation with a `gumbel`
 distribution:

 ``` r